jfrNebus/Safe_box/readme_english.md

 <br>
 R = (12 – 2.2) / 0.02 = 490 Ohms

 The final resistance in use is a common 560Ω value.
 The second closest common value is 470Ω.
 It is recommended to use a greater value instead of a lower one which could damage the LED in the long term.
-Nevertheless, the damage done in case using a 470Ω resistance is almost null.
+Nevertheless, the damage caused by using a 470Ω resistor is almost negligible.

+Sigue por aquí Sigue por aquí Sigue por aquí Sigue por aquí

 <br>